Native-Art-in-Canada has affiliate relationships with some businesses and may receive a commission if readers choose to make a purchase.

 The Lillooet, Thompson, Okanagan and Shuswap of the historic era made finely crafted and watertight baskets using a coiling technique and decorated them with geometric motifs.

-This style of native art is distinguished by the use of formlines, and the use of characteristic oval, u and s shaped forms.
-The imagery evolves from nature to include bears, ravens, eagles, and humans or legendary creatures such as thunderbirds.
+This style of native art is distinguished by the use of form lines, and the use of characteristic oval, 'u' and 's' shaped forms.
+The imagery evolved from nature to include bears, ravens, eagles, and humans or legendary creatures such as thunderbirds.

-Before European contact the most common medium was wood but contemporary artists use paper, canvas, glass, and precious metals.
-If paint is made part of the product the most common colours are red and black, but yellow is also often used.
+Before European contact the most common medium northwest coast artisans used was wood but contemporary artists use paper, canvas, glass, and precious metals.
+If paint is made part of the product the most common colours are red and black, but yellow is sometimes part of the design.

 Although the training, lifestyles and creative motivation of contemporary native artists differ profoundly from their ancient counterparts, today's Woodland art is actually sourced by traditional artistic representations used by prehistoric Eastern Woodland Indians.